 It is estimated that there around 27 million gardeners in the UK (from a current population of 64 million).
 Think of the positive implications of each of us 27 million gardeners planting just one container of pollinating plants.

 We have to take action before its too late.
 Let’s make sure the sting in this tale is ensuring we still have a bee population that has a sting in their tails.
+Find even more information and advice about plants for pollinators over on our dedicated hub page.

 I set up my gardening business in 2004, having studied horticulture and garden design at Kingston Maurward college in Dorchester, where I gained the prestigious RHS Advanced Certificate in Horticulture.